 what doesn't when it comes to track structure.

 Your track arrangement is probably the most important thing to get right if you want to achieve professional results.
-This is a skill you must master!

 A bad arrangement will leave the listener bored to bits or overwhelmed.

 The art of arrangement is to use tension, release and balance of